Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 ### Noise complaints in relation to population

 Raw complaint numbers don’t tell the full story.
 Some boroughs are more populous than others, so naturally they’ll have more noise reports.
 To adjust for that, we looked at the **rate of complaints per 1,000 residents**.
+This was done by listing the amount of residents estimated for each Borough in 2024 from citypopulation.de.
+[5] That is then divided by the number of complaints.

-Even after accounting for population, the same pattern mostly holds — **Bronx and Brooklyn are still on top**, and Staten Island remains the quietest.
+Even after accounting for population, the same pattern mostly holds, **Bronx and Brooklyn are still on top**, and Staten Island remains the quietest.

 This method gives us more confidence that the trends aren’t just about size.
-The **complaint-per-capita metric** adds an important fairness check to the data.
+The **complaint per capita metric** adds an important fairness check to the data.

 ---